 Choose Educational Attainment

 For this example we will look at national level data.
 You will not need to select a geography in AFF since the US is the default geographic level.
-However, if you are interested in conducting the same analysis for a different geographies, you just need to use the Geography search option right below topics to select it
+However, if you are interested in conducting the same analysis for different geographies, you just need to use the Geography search option right below topics to select it.

 Close the search box

 The second report gives you median earnings by sex by educational attainment.
 Open this.